 The Indiana Department of Environmental Management (IDEM) Governor’s Awards for Environmental Excellence are Indiana’s most prestigious environmental recognition awards.
 They are reserved for the most innovative, sustainable, and exemplary programs or projects that positively impact Indiana’s environment and demonstrate measurable environmental, economic, and social benefits.
 The selection process is highly competitive, and only one award per category will be presented during a ceremony in September annually.
-The 2021 Awards Program will open on Monday, January 25, 2021.
+The 2022 Awards Program will open in January 2022.

 Any Indiana citizen, business, nonprofit organization, school, university, or government agency may submit a nomination or be nominated for the award.
 For a program or project to be eligible, it must have been: